Bloom

 I’m not building that kind of machine.
 I’m building one that works because the gaps are closed.

-Carl Jung called the work of becoming whole individuation.
-He saw it as the central project of a human life.
-Integrating every part of yourself, including the parts you've been taught to hide, until there's one continuous person instead of a public self and a private self held apart by effort.
+The same is true of a person.
+Carl Jung called the work of becoming whole individuation and saw it as the central project of a human life.
+Integrating every part of yourself, including the parts you’ve been taught to hide, until there’s one continuous person instead of a public self and a private self held apart by effort.

 When you’re whole, transparency is effortless.
 Nothing to hide because nothing is in shadow.
 The flower can show every part of itself.

 Only parasites, pathogens, and impurities die under the sun.
-The rest of it thrives.
+The rest thrives.

 We get afraid.
 Afraid that if people saw the whole thing, they’d leave.
 Afraid that the interest we’ve built is a function of image management.
 Afraid that the version of us getting loved isn’t the version underneath.

-Today the Flower Moon is full.
-It invites all of us to bloom.
+Today, the Flower Moon is full.
+It invites us all to bloom.

 We don’t manage the light.
 We let it shine across us.
 We show the beauty we have.

-It is the tree's dharma to bear fruit.
-It is the flower's dharma to bloom.
-It is mine to make beauty.
+It is the tree’s dharma to bear fruit.
+It is the flower’s dharma to bloom.
+It is mine to make beauty and coherence.

 Yours is yours to name.